Frequently Asked Questions

 Are EU hospitals comparable to UK private hospitals?

-Yes.
-Many leading private hospitals across Europe provide consultant-led care in state-of-the-art facilities and are comparable to UK private hospitals in terms of quality, safety and patient experience.
+Absolutely.
+Many leading private hospitals across Europe provide consultant-led care in modern, state-of-the-art facilities and are comparable to UK private hospitals in terms of quality, safety and patient experience.
 Cost savings are generally driven by lower healthcare operating costs, not lower standards of treatment.

 Do hospital staff speak English?